🔒 Everything Encrypted, Always

 Shared access panel open

-Shared Access panel - invite collaborators by email
+Shared Access panel - invite collaborators with a private invite flow

 📱 Two-Factor Authentication